Thai driver, Alex Albon 2020 season has indeed started. Alex is the first Thai driver to compete in Formula One since 1954

 Austrian GP weekend 4th – 5th July.

-Oh my goodness Alex Albon 2020 season gets under way with an excellent qualify session and great start.
-Then, WHAT, another indecent with Lewis Hamilton, again stopping Alex getting is inaugural podium.
+Oh my goodness Alex Albon 2020 season gets underway with an excellent qualify session and a great start.
+Then, WHAT, another indecent with Lewis Hamilton, again stopping Alex from getting his inaugural podium.

 How, must he have felt when Hamilton stayed wide causing Alex to flip around and boom, we could hear his heart sink in Phuket.

 Could Alex Albon 2020 season have been an outstanding start and maybe with both Mercedes struggling he could have won, but certainly seen himself on his first F1 Podium.

 Albon said: “I am a bit depressed right now so I have to be careful what I say.
 I really felt like I could have won the race.
 Mercedes had the outright pace but the guys did a great job with the strategy.